Tips for When you Can’t Access FrameFlow’s Interface

 Next, open the IIS Manager from the Administrative Tools section in Windows.
 Verify that the application (or virtual directory for IIS 6.0 and earlier) is still present.
 Verify that bindings are pointing to the original ports (default port 80 for HTTP and default port 443 for HTTPS).

-If you are running on a 64-bit version of Windows, check the application pool that is being used by the site.
-In the Advanced Settings for the application pool, make sure the "Enable 32-Bit Applications" option is set to "True".
+Check the application pool that is being used by the site.
+In the Advanced Settings for the application pool, make sure the "Enable 32-Bit Applications" option is set to "False".

 Check FrameFlow’s Web Components